cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

         safety.
       items:
         - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
       plan: Professionalism
       price: "80"
     - description: We are dedicated to client satisfaction and strive to build